pgigis/sigcomm2021-hypergiants-offnets/datasets/README.md

 # Datasets

 ## Historical Datasets
 Due to the size of the datasets, we provide [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabpgk_ucl_ac_uk/Eim32GoBUgVOoLolQCYbbyMBSf-PiNBbOzuQl52n3Xm94w?e=7GOz5l) an OneDrive directory, that contains additional datasets used in this work.
+Access password is: ```sigcomm2021-476```

 For our longitudinal analysis, we used TLS certificate scans and HTTP(S) headers, derived from the [Rapid7 - Open Data](https://opendata.rapid7.com) platform.